 (n = 104)

-Topotecan was also studied in 3 open-label, non-comparative trials in a total of 319 patients with recurrent or progressive small cell lung cancer after treatment with first-line chemotherapy.
+Topotecan was also studied in 3 open-label, non-comparative trials (Studies 014, 092 and 053) in a total of 319 patients with recurrent or progressive SCLC after treatment with first-line chemotherapy.
 In all 3 trials, patients were stratified as either sensitive (responders who then subsequently progressed greater than or equal to 90 days after completion of first-line therapy) or refractory (no response to first-line chemotherapy or who responded to first-line therapy and then progressed within 90 days of completing first-line therapy).
 Response rates ranged from 11% to 31% for sensitive patients and 2% to 7% for refractory patients.
 Median time to progression and median survival were similar in all 3 trials and the comparative trial.

-Topotecan injection is supplied in 4 mg/4 mL (1 mg/mL, topotecan free base equivalent) single-use vials.
+Topotecan Injection is supplied in 4 mg/4 mL (1 mg/mL topotecan free base) single-dose vials.
 Each vial contains 4 mL of the sterile, clear, yellow to yellow-green solution.